 It should be noted that all individual opportunity areas are subject to more detailed analysis in individual business cases to inform decisions by the implementation executive.
-This should include consideration of areas such as any pension issues, impact on budgets of each organisation and any changes to shared staff roles.
+This should include consideration of any pension issues, impact on budgets of each organisation and any changes to shared staff roles.